 Contact Free by the Sea

 The effects of drug and alcohol addiction are far-reaching.
 Not only does it negatively affect the life of the individual suffering from addiction, but it can also impact the lives of the friends and family of the individual, as well as their relationships.
-Rehab can help break the never-ending cycle of addiction and put an end to the destructive behaviors alcohol dependence causes.
+Addiction treatment can help break the never-ending cycle of addiction and put an end to the destructive behaviors alcohol dependence causes.